 You are here

-Understand your options under the Medicare Access and CHIP Reauthorization Act of 2015.
+Understand your options under the Quality Payment Program (QPP) that was created by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 Learn how to succeed in either of the two payment tracks.
+Find answers to commonly asked MACRA and Quality Payment Program questions below.

 What is MACRA?

-The Medicare Access and CHIP Reauthorization Act of 2015 was signed into law on April 16, 2015.
+The Medicare Access and CHIP Reauthorization Act of 2015 was signed into law on April 16, 2015, and became final in October 2016.
 The law eliminated the sustainable growth rate (SGR) formula that had previously been used to calculate Medicare payments to physicians and had resulted in repeated threats of severe payment cuts.
 The law provides a more predictable Medicare payment schedule for physicians and other clinicians, while moving the payment system away from a volume-based system toward a system that rewards value.

 What is the Quality Payment Program?